jorgeramira/ha-plant-tracking/README.md

 > The SQL Integration has a bug when you return a date/datetime, and the resulting sensor can only be used as a string and not as an actual datetime.
 Because I was planning to use this sensor to track when each plant was last watered, I'm returning a number which represents the number of days that have passed instead of the date.
 I will calculate the actual date in the dashboard.
 They are still working on a fix for this.

-## 🧪 Tracking Fertilization Manually
+## 🧪 Tracking fertilization manually

 I decided to track fertilization manually just to keep it simple.
 I really just want to know the last time I fertilized each plant, not a full history of fertilization.
 I do this with: